ICCAT/nswo-mse/README.md

 This repository contains the code and documentation for developing the management strategy evaluation (MSE) for the North Atlantic Swordfish fishery.

+More information on the North Atlantic Swordfish MSE is available on the project's [Homepage](https://iccat.github.io/nswo-mse/).

 ## SWOMSE Package

 The `SWOMSE` R package has been developed to conduct a management strategy